mbuffa/mbuffa.github.io/content/articles/20211220-kubectl-shortcuts.md

 +++
-title = "Kubectl: Useful shortcuts" description = "Various and useful kubectl tips to ease your life on your Kubernetes cluster" date = 2021-12-20
+title = "Kubernetes: Kubectl Useful shortcuts" description = "Various and useful kubectl tips to ease your life on your Kubernetes cluster" date = 2021-12-20
 [taxonomies]